wp-plugins/xcache/readme.txt

 This error indicates that you likely have two copies of the object cache installed.
 Make sure you have put the file object-cache.php into your `/wp-content/` directory only.
 Do not upload it to the `/wp-content/plugins` direcotry or any subdirectory like `/wp-content/plugins/xcache`.
 The `XCache Object Cache Backend` is not a regular WordPress plugin but a `Drop-in`.
 Terefore you cannot store it into the `plugins` direcotry.

 == Changelog ==

+= 1.1.1 =
+* Check if the variable cache is correctly configured and enabled
+* Clarify the installation instructions
+* added answers to "Frequently Asked Questions"

 = 1.1.0 =
 * Compatibility with WordPress 3.5 API